 Frequently, we need a SQL query that returns a random result.
-It is preferable to query the database for this random samples than to fetch all of the data and obtain the random samples in application code.
+It is preferable to query the database for these random samples than to fetch all of the data and obtain the random samples in application code.
 A very naive way of doing this is to sort randomly and pick the first row.

 SELECT * FROM integer ORDER BY random() LIMIT 1

-If there are missing primary key values, using the next higher value to the selected pseudo-random number is a bad solution, as it is likely to result in a non-uniform random selection.
+If there are missing key values, using the next higher value to the selected pseudo-random number is a bad solution, as it is likely to result in a non-uniform random selection.

 Another bad solution is to fetch all primary keys, select one at random in application code, and fetch the corresponding row.
 This solution is specially bad as the selected row might have been deleted between the two queries.